 This project has received funding by the European Union Horizon 2020 Programme under grant agreement number 687921.

 The Fraunhofer FOKUS Competence Center Future Applications and Media (FAME) is the coordinator of the project on MPAT.

 Based on it experience in HbbTV application design and the HAT project, FAME will implement templates and plug-ins for various SmartTV applications.
-FAME will also use its own Smart Media Lab to test the compatibility of the plug-ins and combinations of them with representative TVs and STBs from different manufacturers.
+FAME will also use its own Smart TV Lab to test the compatibility of the plug-ins and combinations of them with representative TVs and STBs from different manufacturers.

 In addition, the competence center will aid broadcasters in the production and broadcast of MPAT based applications and in the integration of MPAT with existing workflows.